barrel/barrel-dev-best-practices/platforms/wordpress.md

 Do not suppress error logging and output.
 This often helps if you are using third party plugins as a dependency.
 You will then see errors pop up a lot more, which give good insight as to whether the plugin code is being maintained.
 WordPress constantly let’s you know when certain functions are deprecated.

-`define( 'WP_DEBUG', true ); // Zero days`
+`define( 'WP_DEBUG', true );`

+In fact, report as many errors as you can unless third-party plugins make this impossible.

+`error_reporting(E_ALL); // Report all PHP errors`

-Disable or reduce post revisions—not autosaves; there’s another constant for that.
+Disable or reduce post revisions.
 This reduces the amount of database entries.

 `define( 'WP_POST_REVISIONS', false ); // Or an integer fewer than 3`

+Increase this setting for longer delays in between auto-saves.
+The default is 60 seconds.

+`define( 'AUTOSAVE_INTERVAL', 160 ); // Seconds`

+Much more can be done with error logging to effect good debug.
+See more on [Codex](https://codex.wordpress.org/Editing_wp-config.php).

-## Use Plugins Sparingly
+## Using Plugins

+### When to Use a Plugin
+When a large piece of functionality not already provided in WordPress is well-supported, widely received (*10K+ installs*), highly rated (*3+ star ratings*), and regularly maintained (*< 1–2 months since last update*), then a plugin may be used.
+Use the following as guidance:
+* Discuss the implications and technical use-cases with a lead or senior developer first.
+* Discuss any ongoing or fixed costs related to using or acquiring the plugin with a producer or account lead.

+### Who Pays for the Plugin
+The client always pays for plugins that require paid subscriptions or single-seat licenses for regular updates and support.
+For this reason, be sure to get approval from a producer or account lead before committing to the project plan.

+We have developer licenses for ACF5 Pro and Gravity Forms.
+These licenses are for internal use only, but we do provide distributions of those plugins via our base theme.

+### When Not to Use a Plugin
-If you’re apt to use a plugin as a dependency to your theme, at least have a look under the hood.
-We often require a small portion of code from a plugin that forcing it to be installed and relying on its functionality seems ridiculous.
-These plugins become liabilities over time, and in order to reduce our exposure to issues with those third-party plugins, it’s better to build the functionality right into the theme.
-Look at the code; if it’s not too overwhelming grab a snippet and see if that will work for you.
-This actually goes against WordPress theme standards, which would encourage the use of plugins as they are meant to be as modular as possible.
-We do not make themes for WordPress, however; we make WordPress themes, or WordPress-based, applications and websites for clients.
-As such, we should have our clients in mind for usability, ease, and portability.
-If you must use a plugin, be sure it works properly and include it as a known dependency for the project.
-You can even add warnings or notices to that effect.
+If the plugin is not already included with the platform, has not been included in a specification, or is not part of the base theme image, then you likely should not be adding a plugin.
+Plugins become liabilities over time, so if the functionality is small enough, it’s better to build it right into the theme.
+If you must use a plugin, be sure it works properly and include it as a known dependency for the project by adding warnings or notices to that effect as well as updating documentation in the theme.

+*Absolutely DO NOT* attempt to access global functions or classes exposed by a plugin.

+If you do this, then you must check for its existence and not rely on its return data.

+You also have to ensure that the theme does not break when the plugin is deactivated.

 ## Be As Dry As Possible